Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### An Azure Policy initiative definition is a [...].

-- [x] Collection of policy definitions.
+- [x] collection of policy definitions.
-- [ ] Collection of Azure Policy definition assignments.
+- [ ] collection of Azure Policy definition assignments.
-- [ ] Group of Azure Blueprints definitions.
+- [ ] group of Azure Blueprints definitions.
-- [ ] Group of role-based access control (RBAC) role assignments.
+- [ ] group of role-based access control (RBAC) role assignments.

 **[⬆ Back to Top](#table-of-contents)**